 28. N. Asao, Y. Ishikawa, N. Hatakeyama, Menggenbateer, Y. Yamamoto, M. Chen, W. Zhang and A. Inoue, Nanostructured materials as catalysts: Nanoporous-gold-catalyzed oxidation of organosilanes with water.
 Angewandte Chemie International Edition 49, 10093-10095 (2010).
-(This paper overlaps with the interdisciplinary research result shown in Appendix 3.)

 Nanoporous metals as highly efficient catalysts: It is becoming clear that nanoporous metals created through electrochemical treatment (dealloying treatment) function as highly-efficient catalysts.
 This research used nanoporous gold obtained by selectively dissolving the silver part of a gold-silver alloy, revealing that the oxidation reaction of organic silane compounds was promoted at room temperature, and that the catalyst can be reused multiple times without degrading its catalytic properties.
 Conventional attempts have created gold nanoparticles supported on a substrate.
 However, these particles have a short lifespan owing to agglomeration, and the recovery process was cumbersome.
 There are great expectations for our nanoporous metallic catalyst in future applications.